ping7io/docs/docs/exporters/blackbox/targets.md

 The easiest integration is the [static target configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#static_config).
 Here, you explicitly list the websites you want to check.
-Below you find an example checking two websites from the `eu-central` location.
+Below you find an example checking two websites from the `eu-central` location for a `HTTP 200` response code.

 ```yaml
 scrape_configs: